eLTehh/Raddomizer/README.md

 ## Reporting Errors
 <img src = "randomizer_assets/error.png" width = 25% height = 25%>
-You can use Github's Issues page, or any of the threads the randomizer is posted in (FEU, Serenes Forest).
+You can use Github's Issues page, or the FEU thread.
 To attach files on Github, you can drag it inside the comment box.

 ### **Please include the following while submitting your report:**